Sheikhsoft/InternetGuard/FAQ.md

 <a name="FAQ15"></a>
 **(15) Why won't you support the F-Droid builds?**

-NetGuard contains ads since a while, because very few people support the NetGuard project in other ways.
+InternetGuard contains ads since a while, because very few people support the InternetGuard project in other ways.
-This means NetGuard will not be accepted by F-Droid.
+This means InternetGuard will not be accepted by F-Droid.

 Another reason is that F-Droid builds are more often than not outdated, leaving users with an old version with known bugs.